aljarrahcs/EvoloPy-FS/README.md

 That command above will install  `sklearn`, `NumPy` and `SciPy` for you.

-- If you are installing EvoloPy-NN onto Windows, please Install Anaconda from here https://www.continuum.io/downloads, which is the leading open data science platform powered by Python.
+- If you are installing EvoloPy-FS onto Windows, please Install Anaconda from here https://www.continuum.io/downloads, which is the leading open data science platform powered by Python.
 - If you are installing onto Ubuntu or Debian and using Python 3 then this will pull in all the dependencies from the repositories: